Alliance Party (Malaysia): 1957–1972

 The Alliance played an important role in negotiating the transition from British rule to independence, and facilitating the preparation of its constitution.
 After the Malaya had gained independence on 31 August 1957, the General Election was held in 1959.
-The Alliance won 51.5% of the popular vote and 74 of the 104 seats contested, defeating the Pan Malaysian Islamic Party (PMIP, 21.2%) and the Socialist Front coalition (13%).
+The Alliance won 51.5% of the popular vote and 74 of the 104 seats contested, defeating the Pan Malayan Islamic Party (PMIP, 21.2%) and the Socialist Front coalition (13%).

-The Alliance was also credited with securing the formation of the Federation of Malaysia on 16 September 1963.
-After Malaysia came into being, the Alliance Party of the Malay peninsula became closely associated with other alliance parties in Sabah and Sarawak.
+The Alliance was also credited with securing the formation of the Federation of Malaysia when the Crown Colony of North Borneo (Sabah), the Crown Colony of Sarawak, and State of Singapore joined on 16 September 1963.
+After Malaysia came into being, the Alliance Party of the Malay Peninsula became closely associated with other alliance parties in Sabah and Sarawak.

-In the 1964 general election, boosted by the formation of Malaysia and the subsequent confrontation with Indonesia, the Alliance Party was even more successful, winning a majority (58.4%) of the votes and securing 89 of the 104 seats contested.
-The Alliance had strong support among rural Malays (apart from the east coast of Malaysia where support for PMIP was still significant), while other opposition parties had support among the Chinese urban population.
+In the 1964 general election, boosted by the formation of Malaysia and the confrontation with Indonesia, the Alliance Party was even more successful, winning a majority (58.4%) of the votes and securing 89 of the 104 seats contested.
+The election could be seen as a referendum on how the Alliance handled the Indonesian confrontation, and PMIP which had stronger Indonesian ties therefore lost ground.
+The Alliance received strong support among rural Malays (apart from the east coast of Malaysia where support for PMIP was still significant), while other opposition parties had support among the Chinese urban population.

 In the 1969 general election, although the Alliance Party won the most seats, it garnered less than half the popular vote due to strong challenges from the opposition parties, in particular the newly formed Democratic Action Party and Gerakan.
 PMIP also gained support at the expense of UMNO but the number of seats gained was smaller.
 The unease and anxiety after the election led to the May 13 riots, and the declaration of a state of emergency.
 After the Malaysian Parliament reconvened in 1971, negotiations began with former opposition parties such as Gerakan and People's Progressive Party, both of which joined the Alliance in 1972, quickly followed by PMIP.
 In 1973, the Alliance Party was formally replaced by Barisan Nasional, a coalition of 9 parties, and the Barisan Nasional was registered in June 1974 to contest the 1974 general election.